null Sprites

 "Sanity" is the game’s register of the investigator’s mental resilience.
 It is not designed to model or make light of real-world mental health conditions, in the same way that hit points (and the loss of them) in most RPGs do not make light of real-world physical trauma and injury.

-AI ART
+AI ART/WRITING

-A: There's literally been hundreds of talented artists contributing to our company's success since 1975.
+There's literally been hundreds of talented artists contributing to our company's success since 1975.
 We're concerned about AI Art's impact on their livelihoods, and their ability to maintain control of their own work.
 Plus all the tenebrous ethical and legal issues AI Art conjures.
-So we’re updating our art contract templates to include the provision that AI art programs are not to be used: the work needs to be the product of a human artist who can vouch that they created the piece and that it does NOT contain unlicensed derivative use of someone else’s work.
+So we’ve updated our art contract templates to include the provision that AI art programs are not to be used: the work needs to be the product of a human artist who can vouch that they created the piece and that it does NOT contain unlicensed derivative use of someone else’s work.
 See our full statement here.

 FUND RAISERS, CHARITIES, WORTHY CAUSES